kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The massacre started on April 2, 2023 when the CIA stormed the church near the end of the morning worship session.

+More than 125 men, women and children were killed that Sunday, and over 1,000 lives in total have been killed.

+## Defenseless Victims

 CIA personnel quietly blocked the two back exits located in the men and women’s rest areas, the door between each rest area and the sanctuary is always closed during services (this may not be evident in the charade videos).
 Then approximately fifty men and a handful of women gathered in the vestibule (a small gathering room designed to prevent interruption of services by late arrivals) and on the front steps undetected by the congregation.

 ![Floorplan of Mount Calvary Baptist Church](https://github.com/Mission23/Mission23/blob/master/assets/floorplan.png)